Latin: Charadrius nivosus

-On Tuesday, June 2, participants in Virtual Advocacy Day will be invited to join video conferences with elected officials from their regions.
-During these calls, we will talk about the issues and bills that are a top priority for Audubon, including migratory birds, climate, grassland habitats, and coastal resiliency.
+Participants in Virtual Advocacy Day will be invited to join video conferences with elected officials from their regions.
+During these calls, we will talk about the issues and bills that are a top priority for Audubon, including equitable outdoor access, conservation ranching, and light pollution.

-This is your chance to connect with state officials and make sure they hear from the Audubon network directly.
+This is your chance to connect with state officials and make sure they hear from Audubon members directly.
 Our staff will organize and facilitate the calls and provide you with all the information you need.
-Participant slots are limited so register today to secure your spot.

 Audubon California Newsletter comes to your inbox monthly with breaking news and important conservation updates from our state.